cisagov/LME/docs/markdown/prerequisites.md

 … then you are likely to have the skills to install LME.

-Allow a couple of days to run through the entire installation process, though you can break up the process to fit your schedule.
-While we have automated steps where we can and made the instructions as detailed as possible, installation will require more steps than simply using an installation wizard.
+Allow a couple of days to run through the entire installation process.
+You can break up the process to fit your schedule.
+While we have automated steps and made the instructions as detailed as possible, installation will require more steps than simply using an installation wizard.

 ## High level overview diagram of the LME system